Do Fans Help Prevent Mold? What to Know

 Your kitchen is also susceptible to high moisture content.
 The room becomes humid due to the steam from cooking, creating the perfect conditions for mold.
 Mold is also likely to grow here due to oils, dust, smoke, etc.

 When cooking, run your ceiling fans, which will dry out your kitchen.
 You might also want to consider exhaust fans.
 These will not only draw out moisture but also oils and other substances.

 Moisture tends to accumulate in your attic.
 So, you should ensure the room is well-ventilated.
-You can do this by using a whole-house fan and installing ceiling fans in the attic.
+You can use a whole-house fan and install ceiling fans in the attic.